 Now it’s time to create the balance sheet.
 So far we have only been able to estimate the net book value of fixed assets that we can use to generate the Fixed Assets part of the Balance Sheet.
-We still have to estimate the working capital, debt, equity.
+We still have to estimate the working capital, debt, and equity.
 This will help us generate the liabilities and current assets.
-Below the scheme showing how roughly we will proceed:
+Below is the scheme showing how roughly we will proceed:

 - Working Capital.
 This part is a little bit more difficult as you have to take into account a lot of components.
-Below an overview of all elements that you have to generate to properly estimate the working capital.
-In Working capital sheet you will have to estimate how much money will be eaten away by receivables and inventory and to what extent you can rely on financing yourself using liabilities (mainly from suppliers).
-In most cases you use as a driver the sales or cost level and specific position in days of sales or days of production.
-As I said in some cases a movie is the best means of explanation, therefore, below a movie that will show you how to estimate each and every component of working capital:
+Below is an overview of all elements that you have to generate to properly estimate the working capital.
+In the Working capital sheet, you will have to estimate how much money will be eaten away by receivables and inventory and to what extent you can rely on financing yourself using liabilities (mainly from suppliers).
+In most cases, you use as a driver the sales or cost level and specific position in days of sales or days of production.
+As I said in some cases a movie is the best means of explanation, therefore, below is a movie that will show you how to estimate each and every component of working capital:

 From here we can go many ways:

 - Valuation.
 We can use the model to estimate the value of the business using DCF or the multiplier method.
-That’s why during due diligence projects such model is a must
+That’s why during due diligence projects such a model is a must

-I recommend checking the following courses where you can find all the financial models in Excel and step by step guides how to create them:
+I recommend checking the following courses where you can find all the financial models in Excel and step by step guides on how to create them: